Delegate OAuth access tokens to subsystems

 - If it is, then

-There are a few restrictions to take into account when creating a delegate access token:
+There are a few limitations to take into account when creating a delegate access token:

 - An application can delegate only the same or fewer scopes than were granted to it when asking for permission.
 It's not possible to request extra scopes using this endpoint.
 If a new scope is required, then the app must first be re-authorized with the new access scope by a user of the store.